rapku/Advent-of-Code-2019/README.md

 }
 }
 ```
-  * Iterate through all materials in the production queue, and make sure each product has enough base components to produce that amount.
-If not, call the function that produces it until sufficient, and add all products/byproducts to the production queue
-  * Part 2: Manually checked large amounts of FUEL to avoid having to initiate at 1 FUEL, otherwise, same code worked

 * Day 15:
   * For each tile, check all its neighbors for their tile type and record
   * From the neighboring tiles, randomly choose one that you can move into (not a wall tile) and has not been traversed before.
 Record new coordinates and input direction